SHBT Doctoral Dissertation Guide

 - IRB and/or IACUC approval numbers, institutions and dates if applicable

-- an agreement signed by each member of the committee;
+- a statement of approval of the proposal, signed by each member of the committee;

 - a cover letter signed by the chairman of the committee documenting the time and place of the dissertation proposal presentation, the names and areas of expertise of the DAC members and the committee's assessment of the proposal.